halfer/proximate-requester/README.md

 Related packages
 ---

-Requester is designed to sit alongside other packages I have planned.
+Requester is designed to sit alongside other packages I have written (or are planned).
 These are all implemented as Docker applications, so that any part can be swapped out as required:

 * Proximate/Proxy - an implementation of the proxy class, using the file cache, sitting on a Docker host volume.
 This is pretty much written already.
+* [Proximate/Crawler](https://github.com/halfer/proximate-crawler) - some glue classes that
+connect Spatie\Crawler to a Proximate proxy instance.
 * Proximate/API - an HTTP API that uses the Requester library to offer a queryable interface to the proxy's cache contents.
 Items can be retrieved in paginated form, individually, or deleted.
 New URLs can be added to a crawl queue too.